Key Takeaways

 It is very important to keep your InMail to under 100 words.

-InMail messages are only allowed 200 characters in the subject line and up to 2,000 characters in the body of the InMail so every word counts.
+InMail messages are only allowed 200 characters in the subject line.
+The body of the InMail can hold up to 2,000 characters.
+Therefore, every word counts.

-People who keep the conversations under 100 words in InMails get 50 percent higher response rates.
+People who keep InMails under 100 words achieve 50 percent higher response rates.

 Tip: Shorter InMails are better.